Combining DDD, CQRS, and Clean Architecture in Go

 How to approach such refactoring in a real project?

-It may not be obvious how to do such refactoring in a real project.
-It’s hard to do a code review and agree on the team level on the refactoring direction.
+It may not be obvious how to do such a refactoring in a real project.
+It’s hard to do a code review and agree as a team on the refactoring direction.

-From my experience, the best approach is Pair or Mob programming.
-Even if, at the beginning, you may feel that it is a waste of time, the knowledge sharing and instant review will save a lot of time in the future.
+In my experience, the best approach is Pair or Mob programming.
+Even if at the beginning you may feel it’s a waste of time, the knowledge sharing and instant review will save a lot of time in the future.
 Thanks to great knowledge sharing, you can work much faster after the initial project or refactoring phase.

-In this case, you should not consider the time lost for Mob/Pair programming.
-You should consider the time that you may lose because of not doing it.
-It will also help you finish the refactoring much faster because you will not need to wait for the decisions.
+In this case, don’t consider the time “lost” for Mob/Pair programming.
+Consider the time you may lose by not doing it.
+It will also help you finish the refactoring much faster because you won’t need to wait for decisions.
 You can agree on them immediately.

-Mob and pair programming also work perfectly while implementing complex, greenfield projects.
-Knowledge sharing is especially important investment in that case.
-I’ve seen multiple times how this approach allowed to go very fast in the project in the long term.
+Mob and pair programming also work perfectly when implementing complex, greenfield projects.
+Knowledge sharing is an especially important investment in that case.
+I’ve seen multiple times how this approach allowed teams to move very fast on the project in the long term.

 When you are doing refactoring, it’s also critical to agree on reasonable timeboxes.
 And keep them.
-You can quickly lose your stakeholders’ trust when you spend an entire month on refactoring, and the improvement is not visible.
-It is also critical to integrate and deploy your refactoring as fast as you can.
-Perfectly, on a daily basis (if you can do it for non-refactoring work, I’m sure that you can do it for refactoring as well!).
-If your changes stay unmerged and undeployed for a longer time, it will increase the chance of breaking functionalities.
-It will also block any work in the refactored service or make changes harder to merge (it is not always possible to stop all other development around).
+You can quickly lose your stakeholders’ trust when you spend an entire month on refactoring and the improvement is not visible.
+It’s also critical to integrate and deploy your refactoring as fast as you can.
+Ideally, on a daily basis (if you can do it for non-refactoring work, I’m sure you can do it for refactoring as well!).
+If your changes stay unmerged and undeployed for a longer time, you increase the chance of breaking functionality.
+It will also block any work in the refactored service or make changes harder to merge (it’s not always possible to stop all other development around).

-But when to know if the project is complex enough to use mob programming?
+But how do you know if the project is complex enough to use mob programming?
 Unfortunately, there is no magic formula for that.
-But there are questions that you should ask yourself:
+But there are questions you should ask yourself:

 • do we understand the domain?